 4. Digestive system

 Rosemary is a digester, cholagogue, and calms the stomach.
-It improves appetite and digestion.
+It improves appetite, and digestion.
 It increases flow of digestive juices.
-It has stimulating action on gallbladder and liver.
-It improves liver function and detoxifies it.
+It has stimulating action on gallbladder, and the liver.
+It improves the liver function, and detoxifies it.

 Rosemary helps in better assimilation of nutrients.
-It is traditionally used in diseases of liver.
+It is a traditionally used in diseases of the liver.